 Step 1: Clean out the control joints and vacuum.
 Run a joint saw through the existing control joint to expose a fresh wall of the joint slightly.
 Example: If your joint is a 1/4 inch thick, you should run a 1/4 joint cleanout blade or a 5/16 blade after running your joint saw through the existing joint vacuum all remaining dust out of control joint.

 Step 3: Allow the material to dry for about 30-60 minutes and shave it flush with a razor scraper.
-If large enough joint, you can scrape with a ride on the scrapper.
+If large enough joint, you can scrape with a ride-on scraper.

 Step 4: Clean out your joint pump.
-Either you have to get it ready for the next day or do a full cleanout if your pump will set more than 72 hours.
+Either you have to get it ready for the next day or do a full cleanout if your pump will sit more than 72 hours.

 Success factors on filling control joints